Fide2023/helpdesk/README.md

 -
 In config/auth0.json you have to configure the settings for the login functions to work:

+Create an account on https://auth0.com/docs/get-started and follow their guide how to setup the server.

 - secret (64 character long random string)
 - clientID
 - issuerBaseURl